 Mass balloon releases are illegal in several states, cities, and countries.
 Releasing balloons and sky lanterns should be illegal everywhere, because after all, it is simply littering.

-States that have laws: California, Connecticut, Florida, Tennessee and Virginia.
+US States that have laws: California, Connecticut, Delaware, Florida, Hawaii, Maine, Maryland, Rhode Island, Tennessee and Virginia.

-Laws in other countries: Plymouth-UK, New South Wales-Australia, Sunshine Coast-Queensland-Australia.
+Laws in Plymouth-UK, New South Wales-Australia, Sunshine Coast-Queensland-Australia.

 653.1. (a) No person shall sell or distribute any balloon which is constructed of electrically conductive material, and filled with a gas lighter than air without: